Pickra/Political-Troll/political-troll-scratch-pad.md

  this.model.set({klass: color, time: time})
 ```
-then I realized that was dumb. found [this](http://delete.me.uk/2005/03/iso8601.html). which led me on a wild goose chase and brought me back to [Date()](http://stackoverflow.com/questions/12498619/convert-iso-8601-time-date-into-plain-english)
+then I realized that was dumb.
+I thought Date() was what I needed, but wasn't sure how to use it. found [this](http://delete.me.uk/2005/03/iso8601.html). which led me on a wild goose chase and eventually brought me back to [Date()](http://stackoverflow.com/questions/12498619/convert-iso-8601-time-date-into-plain-english), which was helpful and led me to...

-now I'm usin this

 		var date = new Date(this.model.get('created')).toDateString();
 		var time = new Date(this.model.get('created')).toLocaleTimeString();

 		this.model.set({klass: color, time: time, date: date})

-which is better, but still needs work
+which is better, but I think it needs refactoring and I'm having a 5 hour time difference from the json time and what's getting displayed in the app.
+IS THIS A GMT TO EST THING OR AM I DOING SOMETHING WRONG?